r-Dev03/Landscape-Collection/README.md

 **Tech used:** HTML, CSS And JavaScript

 This website may look simple, however it was built for a specific reason.
-This project was built to understand basic concepts in FlexBox and Grid.
-Using these layouts I wanted to push the server requests with all the high resolution images and see how it would directly affect performance.
+This project was built to understand the basic concepts of FlexBox and Grid.
+Using these layouts I wanted to push the server requests with all the high resolution images and observe how it would directly affect performance.

 ## Growth: